btmorr/ideal-spork/README.md

 ## Running the application

 Start the Consumer and the Producer, then navigate to [localhost:8080](http://localhost:8080).
 The root page won't display anything at the moment, but you can hit the "send" route and add body text under the [`msg` parameter](http://localhost:8080/send?msg=hello-world) to send a message along and have the computer say it.

+## Dev Plan

+Currently, everything runs natively.
+The next step is to take everything that is currently running, and the required infrastructure, and automate the process of provisioning, install, etc using some combination of Vagrant and Ansible.

+After that, separate components will run on their own nodes, exactly as they would in an actual distributed environment.

+Copyright (c) 2017 Benjamin Morris